Vis

 If I had known, …

 I absolutely would have tried a dish “ under the Peka/ispod peke ”, the pinnacle of cooking over a real fire and Dalmatian tradition (via a heavy bell and a cast iron lid).
 This method gives dishes an incredible juicy flavor and a rich aromatic smell that will leave you speechless and will certainly be remembered for a long time.
 Cooking this type of meal can take 2 to 4 hours, so reservations are essential.
-The best peka will be found in agritourism restaurants in the center of the island such as Roki’s, Kod Magica or Belotovo.
+The best peka can be found in agritourism restaurants in the center of the island, such as Roki’s, Kod Magica or Belotovo.

 I would have taken the small path that runs along the coast behind the restaurant on Stoncica beach to access a charming residential micro-bay and its natural swimming pool.